ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: The Adaptive Self-improving Knowledge Framework

 \subsection{Dynamic Knowledge Refinement}

-As established in Section~\ref{sec:rdm}, training with a static knowledge base is fundamentally unstable due to the Representation Drift Mismatch (RDM), which increases the risk of gradient misalignment over time.
-To counteract this, we introduce a dynamic knowledge refinement mechanism.

-This mechanism periodically reconstructs the knowledge bases $K_f$ and $K_c$ using the current model encoders.
-The process is governed by an update period hyperparameter $\mathcal{T}$, which defines the number of training epochs between each refinement.
+As shown in Section~\ref{sec:rdm}, a static knowledge base leads to Representation Drift Mismatch (RDM), which induces increasing gradient misalignment during training.
+To mitigate this, we employ a dynamic refinement mechanism that periodically reconstructs the knowledge bases $K_f$ and $K_c$ using the current encoders.
+The update period $\mathcal{T}$ specifies the number of epochs between successive reconstructions.

-The theoretical justification for this is its direct impact on the RDM.
-At each update step $t$, the refinement process effectively resets the knowledge base timestamp $t_k$ to $t$.
-As a result, the ideal and actual neighborhood distributions (Eq.~\ref{eq:rdm_dists}) become identical, $P_{\text{ideal}} \equiv P_{\text{actual}}$.
-Consequently, the RDM, as defined in Eq.~\ref{eq:rdm_definition}, is reset to its optimal value:
+This procedure directly controls the RDM.
+At each update step $t$, refinement sets the knowledge-base timestamp to $t_k = t$, making the ideal and actual neighborhood distributions identical, $P_{\text{ideal}} \equiv P_{\text{actual}}$.
+Thus, the RDM (Eq.~\ref{eq:rdm_definition}) is reset to its minimum value:

-By periodically resetting the RDM, our mechanism also resets the upper bound on gradient deviation (Eq.~\ref{eq:rdm_final_bound}), thus ensuring a robust and stable training process where the knowledge base co-evolves with the model.
+By periodically driving the RDM to zero, the mechanism also resets the upper bound on gradient deviation (Eq.~\ref{eq:rdm_final_bound}), ensuring stable optimization and enabling the knowledge base to co-evolve with the model.